Built St. Louis > > Central Corridor > > Historic Downtown > >

 Built: 1905

-It was reskinned with International Style metal and limestone panels in the 1950s, and most of its original ornament was removed or destroyed in the process, as seen on a portion of the east facade where the Modernist skin was removed to determine how much of the original facade remained beneath.
-As reported to me, owner Craig Heller would have liked to remove the 1950s reskin, but the cost of restoring the severely damaged exterior to its original condition made the project a non-starter.
+portion of the slipcover on the east facade was removed circa 2006 to determine how much of the original facade remained beneath - as it turned out, very little.
+Heller would have liked to remove the 1950s reskin, but the cost of restoring the severely damaged exterior to its original condition made the project a non-starter.

 Locator Map